zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 assigned to the density grid for all atoms.
 LAMMPS checks for this condition and stops with an error.
 Most of the time, this is an indication of a system with very high forces, most often at the beginning of a simulation or when boundary conditions are changed.
+The error becomes more likely with more MPI processes.

 There are multiple options to explore for avoiding the error.
-The best choice dependa strongly on the individual system, and often a combination of changes is required.
+The best choice depends strongly on the individual system, and often a combination of changes is required.
 For example, more conservative MD parameter settings can be used (larger neighbor skin, shorter time step, more frequent neighbor list updates).
 Sometimes, it helps to revisit